SunANDJoy/WBEGEN/README.md

 # combinedImputeGEX
-Code used to impute tissue-specific gene expression level using genotype and whole blood expression as predictors.
+Code used to impute tissue-specific gene expression level using genotype and whole blood transcriptome data as predictors.

 ## Notice